 - Be Purpose-driven: Speak with authority, not arrogance.
 Be self-assured in both speech and body language.

 - Know When to Back Down: You aren’t going to come out on top of every argument or interaction.
-Sometimes, you need to step back and assess the situation thoroughly by contemplating what went wrong.
+Sometimes, you must step back and assess the situation thoroughly by contemplating what went wrong.

 Learn From Every Interaction